DresOperatingSystems/DresSecureComms/README.md

 It is a core part of [DresOS, the Android defensive security system](https://github.com/DresOperatingSystems/DresOS-The-Android-Defensive-Security-System).
-Within DresOS, DresSecureComms takes over much of the day-to-day protection of the device, replacing several separate tools with a single hardened app so that messaging, calling, contacts, and on-device safety checks all run through one place you can trust.
+Within DresOS, DresSecureComms takes over much of the day-to-day protection of the device, replacing several separate tools with a single hardened app so that messaging, calling, contacts, and on-device safety checks all run through

+place you can trust.

 ## What it does